HudaSeyam/E-Commerce-Laravel/readme.md

 - User authentication (registration, login).
 - Admin dashboard for managing products, categories, and users.
 - Responsive front-end design.

+## Live Video Demo
+You can watch a live demonstration of the project here: [Watch Live Demo](https://link-to-your-live-video.com)

 ## Requirements